bobgilmore/bobgilmore.github.io/site.md

 About the Site
 =====
-The main implementation is a [Jekyll](http://github.com/mojombo/jekyll/) app.
-Powered by, and served from, [GitHub Pages](https://pages.github.com/).
+The main implementation is a [Jekyll](http://github.com/mojombo/jekyll/) app powered by, and served from, [GitHub Pages](https://pages.github.com/).

 Workflow
 ----

 1. I commit blog entries and other pages in [Markdown](http://daringfireball.net/projects/markdown/), which is automatically translated into HTML by Jekyll.
-2. I push the entries (just the Markdown) to a particular [Github repo](https://github.com/bobgilmore/bobgilmore.github.io).
+2. I push the entries (just the Markdown) to my [GitHub repo](https://github.com/bobgilmore/bobgilmore.github.io).
 3. GitHub runs the Jekyll engine for me, generating HTML from the Markdown.

 I used to run a Jekyll instance on [Heroku](https://www.heroku.com/), but got tired of updating Jekyll myself, so I decided to let GitHub manage it.